adedayospindles/custom-book-plugin/README.md

  */

-To ensure that only the science-fiction genre is displayed in the books archive page, uncomment the part below in the main plugin file
+To ensure that only the science-fiction genre is displayed in the books archive page, uncomment the part below in the main plugin file (custom-book-plugin.php)

 // require_once plugin_dir_path(__FILE__) . 'includes/class-book-query.php';